Black Trumpet Mushrooms

 When heating oil for a stir fry, scrambled eggs, sauteed onions or other dishes, try crushing a small amount of the dried mushrooms into the oil.
 This is a great Black Trumpet trick.
 It is fast and easy and infuses the whole dish with flavor.

 Rich, nourishing and flavorful Greek meatball egg and lemon soup is a favorite dish around here.
 Our version uses Black Trumpets in the meat balls.
 It is best made with lamb, but goat, beef, venison or pork will all make delicious meatballs.
 It is preferable that the meat be reasonably high in fat such as one would use to make sausage, at least 15% though closer to 30% would be best.
 Season the meatballs with adequate salt (use more salt than you would for just meatballs because most of it will end up in the stock.
 Taste the stock as soon as the meatballs are cooked through and add more salt to taste).
 Add crushed spearmint and pepper.
 A small amount of dried oregano and/or thyme is optional.
 Fresh finely minced parsley is mandatory.
 We like to add a small amount of minced preserved lemon peel as well.
-Add a small handful of dry rice grains to the meatball mix or, as a no starch option, cooked and mashed cauliflower.
+Add a small handful of dry rice grains to the meatball mix.
 Don’t forget the dried and crushed, or fresh minced Black Trumpets!
 Add small bite sized meatballs carefully to simmering water and cook gently until done.
 Turn off the heat and remove the lid so the soup will cool.
 Mix 2 to 4 egg yolks in a bowl with a few tablespoons of water.
 Stir the yolks while very slowly drizzling in some of the slightly cooled stock so as not to cook the yolk.
 Just before serving, add the yolks back to the broth and squeeze in lemon juice to taste.

 We’ve discovered that Black Trumpet sausage is excellent!
 Salt pepper and Black Trumpets, thats it!